dbinczyk-developx/Katamarans-KataFall2024/FitnessFunctions/EventualConsistency.md

-In an event-based architecture focusing on eventual consistency, a fitness function is a metric or set of metrics used to evaluate how well the system is maintaining consistency across its distributed components over time.
+In an event-based architecture focusing on eventual consistency, this fitness function is a set of metrics used to evaluate how well the system is maintaining consistency across its distributed components over time.

 ## Key Components